Ultiminer/FGE/README.md

 * The window class accesses WIN32 primitives directly and was also written by me
 ## How To Build
 * At the moment only windows plattforms and Opengl-Version >4.5 are supported by this library
-* To build simply include fge.h and you are finished (gcc requires the flags -lopengl32 -lGdi32 -municode)
+* To build simply include src/fge.h and you are finished (gcc requires the flags -lopengl32 -lGdi32 -municode)